Nonlinear Response Relations and Fluctuation-Response Inequalities for Nonequilibrium Stochastic Systems: From Linear Response to Nonlinear Response

 \subsection{Linear Response}

 The linear response of a system's observable $Q$ is generally defined by the first-order derivative, $\partial_\lambda \langle Q \rangle$.
-It has been well understood for stochastic systems \cite{seifert2010fluctuation,baiesi2009nonequilibrium,baiesi2013update,maes2020response}.
+The linear response of trajectory observables in stochastic Markov systems has been systematically developed in the trajectory-ensemble framework by Seifert and Speck~\cite{seifert2010fluctuation} and by Baiesi, Maes, and Wynants~\cite{baiesi2009nonequilibrium,baiesi2013update,maes2020response}.
 Here, we offer a slightly modified version to enhance its applicability and use it to derive higher-order responses.
 The linear response can be determined from understanding how trajectory probabilities change with the control parameter $\lambda$.
 This change is characterized by

 Here $\Lambda [X_\tau,\lambda] \equiv \frac{\partial \ln \mathcal{P}[X_{\tau} ; \lambda ]} {\partial \lambda}$ is the score function.

 Due to the normalization of trajectory probabilities, the expectation value of $\Lambda$ must always be zero.
 Using this property, \cref{eq: define Q,eq: trajectory prob response to lambda}, and the chain rule, a general response relation for any trajectory observable $\langle Q \rangle$ can be written as: